mlech26l/gigastep/README.md

 ![Gigastep](misc/banner2.webp)

-## 🚧 Update Oct 2023
+## 🚧 Updates coming soon - Oct 2023 🚧

-The following updates will be made over the next few weeks:
+The following updates will be pushed over the next few weeks:

 - Pool of baseline agents to be added
 - Documentation

+The code and interface will be subject to changes, thus, use at your own risk.

 ## 🔽 Installation